-Lake County Connection's current TD eligibility form is a 12-page fillable pdf that must be mailed or scanned and emailed to the CTC.
+Lake County Connection's current TD eligibility form is a 14-page fillable pdf that must be mailed or scanned and emailed to the CTC.
 While this allows applicants to fill out the application on a computer, this process can be challenging for customers, particularly those with visual impairments.
 Customers have noted that the length and requirements of the application, combined with the need to reapply biannually, make the eligibility process cumbersome.
-Based on feedback from the public and TDCB, the CTC is exploring the possibility of a permanent disability waiver that would allow those with a permanent disability to only update information that has changed since the last application.
-Additionally, the CTC is examining the potential for a submittal option that would allow applicants to upload the application and required documents directly to their website.
+The CTC updated the application in 2025 to reflect current information and make the form more user friendly.
+Based on feedback from the public and TDCB, the CTC is also examining the potential for a submittal option that would allow applicants to upload the application and required documents directly to their website.
 The CTD's recent policy change allowing electronic signatures will also help to simplify this process for applicants.
 However, the CTD requirement for including a copy of a photo ID in the application will pose additional challenges for Customers with vision impairments.